owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

 {{< toc >}}

-# ocis traefik deployment scenario

 ## Overview

-ocis running on a hcloud node behind traefik as reverse proxy
+* ocis running on a hcloud node behind traefik as reverse proxy
 * Cloudflare DNS is resolving the domain
 * Letsencrypt provides a ssl certificate for the domain
 * Traefik docker container terminates ssl and forwards http requests to ocis